Berkeley-CS61B/website-sp24/projects/proj0/index.md

 The game ends when the current player has no available moves (no tilt can change the board), or a move forms a square containing 2048.
 You'll implement this in Tasks 1-3.

+{: .warning}
+> For the entirety of this project, you will only need to modify the `game2048logic/Model.java` file.
+Changes to other files will not be recognized by Gradescope.
+>
+> You will, however, need to look through and use (but not modify!) some of the methods in the other files.
+We will provide descriptions of these methods in the spec.

 ## Task 1: Empty Space Exists